jbpatty/Amazon-Reviews-Grocery-and-Gourmet-Foods/README.md

 TOPIC 2 - SHIPPING
 My second topic is “shipping” which has descriptive words such as arrived, service, fast, works, and time

-SLIDE - TOPIC 3 - STORE
+TOPIC 3 - STORE
 The third topic is “store” and it included words such as Amazon, order, shop, and product

-SLIDE - TOPIC 4 - TEA
+TOPIC 4 - TEA
 My second to last topic is “tea”.
 The hot beverage had the following descriptors: leaves, black, steep, and aromatic

-SLIDE - TOPIC 5 - COFFEE
+TOPIC 5 - COFFEE
 My fifth and final topic is “coffee” which had the following identifiers:  cup, Keurig, and morning as well as the adjectives: smooth, bold, strong, roast, and decaf